MDIL-SNU/SevenNet/sevenn/pair_e3gnn/README.md

 - `damp_zero`: Zero damping
 - `damp_bj`: Becke-Johnson damping

 Available `name_of_functional` options are the same as in the original Fortran code.
 SevenNet-0 is trained on the 'PBE' functional, so you should specify 'pbe' in the script when using it.
+For other supporting functionals, check 'List of parametrized functionals' in [here](https://www.chemie.uni-bonn.de/grimme/de/software/dft-d3).

 ## Features
 - Selective(or no) periodic boundary condition: implemented, But only PBC/noPBC can be checked through original FORTRAN code; selective PBC cannot